zeroDivZero/notes-excel/notes/0_intro.md

 **Hierarchy:** Workbook | Sheet | Cell

-By default, cell text left aligned, number right aligned.
-Number can be formatted, increase or decrease decimals for precision.
+By default, cell text left-aligned, number right-aligned.
+Number can be formatted, decimals increased/decreased for precision.

 Type `=` to begin formula (built-in or arithmetic) in cell.
 Click or drag-select range of cells for participating cells.